 There is no reason for Earth to have a liquid ocean unless it was born at a certain distance from the Sun to avoid initially high temperatures except for its residual heat of formation.
 The great impactor occurred after the T-Tauri phase when the Sun became a cooler, mature star.
 After the Earth was displaced to a closer, warmer orbit, the combination of the Sun’s radiation, a cooler crust, and a thick enough atmosphere of CO2 established a liquid watery surface except for the raised surface of the crater-type mega-continent.
 What else could have raised the mantle to such heights?
 Regardless, these raised surfaces should have wasted away due to erosion, except that continued vulcanism and ice sheet coverage saved the mega-continent until plate tectonics and continental drift activated mountain-building and pushed upward major plateaus.

 No adequate explanation explains the current Earth-Moon system except the already formed Earth being displaced inward from its original orbit where evidence of a collision remains to this day, called the Main Belt of Asteroids.
 The closeness of Earth finding an orbit next to the existing Moon gave enough time for the two bodies to roughly align their orbital planes and velocities to become synchronous.
 NASA’s hypothesis of a glancing Great Impact fails to address numerous issues.
 NASA is still trying to adapt the hypothesis by recently changing the event to become a head-on collision that creates a ring of debris that then coalesces to become the Moon.
 This version of formation also fails to address major issues.
 One such issue is how the Moon and Earth have the same oxygen isotopes.
-This completely enigmatic result is addressed by the EMM hypothesis having Earth bring its debris from its fateful collision to the Moon’s orbit where it is swept up during each orbit by the passing Earth.
+This completely enigmatic result is addressed by the EMM hypothesis having Earth bring its debris from its fateful collision to the Moon’s orbit where it is swept up by the Moon during each orbit by the passing Earth.

 And then geologists have several unanswerable issues such as why significant continental drift and plate tectonics are only found on the solar system’s planet Earth.
 More questions arise, such as what causes geological hot spots (that differ from tectonic vulcanism), the Moho layer under the lithosphere, and the different mineral compositions of the two types of crusts.
 A secondary differentiation of the deeply embedded impactor volatiles trying to reach the surface easily addresses these issues.

 Two important geological enigmas can now be answered; the Granite Problem and the Great Unconformity (GU).
 The lighter volatiles of the impactor were pushed with tremendous force into Earth’s mantle of molten rock to create a certain higher ratio of mineralized silicon only found in intrusive granite.
 This unusual type of process called metasomatism replaces one rock with another of different mineralogical and chemical compositions.
 Humans have no laboratory method to produce this intrusive (bottom-crust) magma.
 Its origin is a total mystery that is not re-created in the rock cycle.
 Where does this deeply embedded rock come from that is not found on three-quarters of the Earth’s topmost mantle called the asthenosphere?
 Water is thought to be required to make granite due to embedded quartz and quartz deposits in adjacent country rock.
 How did water find its way to such depths to aid in granite formation?
 Only one answer comes to mind.
-That answer is the forceful penetration of an ice ball envisioned as striking a more molten Earth 3.9 billion years ago.
+That answer is the forceful penetration of an ice ball envisioned as striking a more molten, less viscous Earth 3.9 billion years ago.